lemon-42/learn_rust/common_programming_concept/README.md

 This folder contains the code about basic programming concept.
 This README is used to hightlight some key concept.

+**NOTES** : For better understanding about those key concept, please refer directly to the code.

 ## Variables

 In Rust, variables are immutable by default.
 This means once a variable is bound to a value, you cannot change that value unless the variable is explicitly marked as mutable using the `mut` keyword.